UProcSaaS/any-file/README.md

 On future releases, these features will be added:
 - compress/uncompress files (locally) if source and destination extensions differ.
 Samples:
-	- from: .log extension => to: .log.gz extension (apply compression to destination file)
+	- from: .log extension => to: .log.gz extension (apply gzip commpression on destination file)
-	- from .log.bz2 extension => to: .log extension (apply uncompression to destination file)
+	- from .log.bz2 extension => to: .log extension (apply bzip2 uncompression to destination file)
 - events (start, progress, end, error) instead of callbacks

 ## Versioning